edseymour/ocp-cu-demo/README.md

 * Internet access

 # Getting Started
-Make sure you've completed the prerequisites, `git clone` this repo, then to start do the following:
+Make sure you've completed the prerequisites, `git clone --recursive` this repo (the `--recursive` option is required as there are submodules), then to start do the following:

 ```
 $ ./ocp-cluster-up